mac-theobio/QMEE/Mixed_models.md

     -   Neuron identity
     -   Village of residence

+## Modern and classic approaches

-Here, we will talk about the "modern" approach to mixed models, which involves explicitly estimating "random" parameters and their variances (see below).
-This is computationally more difficult, but more flexible and conceptually more unified than, the [ classic ANOVA approach](Mixed_models_Classic_approach.html) to mixed models.
+"Modern" approach to mixed models involves explicitly estimating "random" parameters and their variances (see below).

-Synonyms (approximate): *repeated measures*, *multilevel*, *hierarchical* models

-[Bolker chapter from Fox et al.](https://github.com/mac-theobio/QMEE_2017/blob/master/papers/14-Fox-Chap13_ed.pdf) (on private repo, you need to be signed in)
+Compared to the [classic ANOVA approach](Mixed_models_Classic_approach.html) to mixed models, the modern approach is:

+* conceptually clear
+* flexible
+* powerful
+* computationally difficult

 ## Example